-Architectural Rendering Techniques - Wet Media Staff Contact: TBA UOC6 HPW3 Prerequisite/s: ARCH1201
+Architectural Rendering Techniques - Wet Media Staff Contact: Mr Stephen Peter

 Investigation into colour theory, the history of painterly rendering techniques and media as well as the various disciplines of still life, landscape, and figure painting.
 The course is studio-based with lectures, discussions and demonstrations.
 Gallery visits and field trips will be incorporated.